TermySequence/termy-doc/first-steps.rst

 If you have a git repository handy (with modified or staged changes), run :command:`git status` in a terminal with shell integration active.
 If the relevant :doc:`semantic parser <plugins/parser>` is loaded, the output will be annotated with :term:`semantic regions <semantic region>` produced by the plugin.
 Unlike OSC 8 hyperlinks, parser plugins don't require any support from the command itself, just ordinary text output that can be parsed.

 To demonstrate :doc:`custom action plugins <plugins/action>`, we'll create a key binding for the RectangleCopy plugin that ships with :program:`qtermy`.
 Choose *Settings→Edit Keymap "Default"* to open the :doc:`Keymap Editor dialog <dialogs/keymap-editor>`, then click *New Rule* to open the :ref:`Binding Editor dialog <binding-editor>`.
-We'll bind Shift+F10 to the custom action, so under *Key or Button*, select F10 in dropdown or focus the text field and press F10.
+We'll bind Shift+F10 to the custom action, so under *Key or Button*, select F10 in the dropdown or focus the text field and press F10.
 In the *Conditions* table, click the *Requirement* for Shift and select "must be true".
 Finally, under *Outcome*, select "Perform action" and enter the text "CustomRectangleCopy" in the combo box.
 Click OK in both dialogs to save the changes.

 Now, generate some text in a terminal, make a selection, and press Shift+F10 to execute the custom action.
 The inner rectangle of text defined by the selection will be copied to the clipboard and a brief animation will display at both ends of the rectangle.
 The RectangleCopy plugin is just one example of what can be done with :program:`qtermy`'s Javascript API for custom actions.
-See the file action.mjs.example for more custom action examples.
+See the file `action.mjs <https://github.com/TermySequence/termysequence/blob/master/src/dist/plugins/action.mjs.example>`_ for more custom action examples.

 End
 ---